varworkshop/varworkshop.github.io/_pages/challenges.md

 	- **Extended Abstract:** The teams submitting to the challenge are also encouraged to submit an extended abstract through [CMT](http://cmt3.research.microsoft.com/VAR2025/).
 The page limit is a minimum of two pages and a maximum of four pages, excluding references.
 As subject area please choose "Challenge: Cooking".

-	- **Winner:** The winning team will be decided based on the four evaluation metrics described above.
-The winning team is the one that outperforms others on most metrics.
-As the test set is public, the code of the winning team *will* be inspected before the workshop.
+	- **Winner:** The winning team will be decided based on the (mistake) F1 and IC-Acc scores.
+We will first sort by (mistake) F1 and then IC-Acc scores.
+If two teams have the same mistake F1 score then we will break ties using BERT then ROUGE-L scores.

  **Results (Continuously Updated)**